-Descriptive information such as the company name for the assigned Phone Number, or appropriate agency if this trunk provides 911 access.

-Trunk Dialing Scheme

-Overlap or En-bloc dialing.

-- Overlap allows the terminal to omit part of the digits required to complete a call, while the remaining digits are buffered.
+- Phone Number The phone number, without the area code, assigned to the location.
+If the wiring changes and a new phone number is assigned to the location, you must update the information in this field. - Description Descriptive information such as the company name for the assigned Phone Number, or appropriate agency if this trunk provides 911 access. - Trunk Dialing Scheme Overlap or En-bloc dialing. - Overlap allows the terminal to omit part of the digits required to complete a call, while the remaining digits are buffered.
 Use Overlap Dialing for analog trunks and for T1 (robbed bit) for best results. - En-bloc allows the terminal to include all of the digits required to complete a call.
 Use En-bloc Dialing for digital (PRI-ISDN) trunks.

-Centrex Transfer
+Note: For IP trunks, use the IP Dialing Table to set the dialing scheme.

+Trunk Call Predial String - select the Trunk Predial String checkbox to add digits when the trunk is used.

-Applies to analog and T1 trunks if the trunk is supported by Centrex.
+- Centrex Transfer Applies to analog and T1 trunks if the trunk is supported by Centrex.
 This option must be selected to forward calls to an outside number through a Centrex switch.
 If the Centrex provider requires a particular string to be sent before the dialed number, enter the string in the Transfer Predial String box.
-If no string is set as a predial string, FLASH is used.

-Attribute

-In Service makes the trunk available for use.
-Out of Service prevents the trunk from being used (for example, while performing maintenance).

-Enable Tie Trunk

-Allows hop-on and hop-off dialing for an ISDN/PRI, or T1 trunk.
+If no string is set as a predial string, FLASH is used. - Attribute In Service makes the trunk available for use.
+Out of Service prevents the trunk from being used (for example, while performing maintenance). - Enable Tie Trunk Allows hop-on and hop-off dialing for an ISDN/PRI, or T1 trunk.
 When this box is checked, any incoming call to the selected trunk can be sent with ANI/DNIS information.
-To use this feature, Hop-off must also be enabled under System Configuration Call Restrictions, as discussed in "Defining System Call Restrictions" on page 5-12.
+To use this feature, Hop-off must also be enabled under System Configuration Call Restrictions, as discussed in "Defining System Call Restrictions" on page 5-16.
 Also, the board must be configured to allow for tie trunks.
-See "Setting up T1 or PRI Channels on the Triton T1/PRI Board" on page 6-41.

-Trunk Properties

-Opens a dialog box that allows you to configure low-level, hardware-specific properties for each trunk.
-The options vary depending on the type of board and trunk; this is discussed in subsequent sections.
+See "Setting up T1, PRI or E1 Channels on the Triton T1/PRI Board" on page 6-25. - Holiday Profile A holiday profile can be assigned to a trunk.
+The drop- down list selection is based on settings configured in the Holiday page of System Configuration (see "Routing Calls on Holidays" on page 5-13) - Business Hour Profile A business hour profile can be assigned to a trunk.
+The drop-down list selection is based on settings configured in the Business Hours page of System Configuration. - Trunk Properties Opens a dialog box that allows you to configure low-level, hardware-specific properties for each trunk.
+The options vary depending on the type of board and trunk; this is discussed in subsequent sections. - Record Option Recording for incoming and outgoing calls is supported for Triton Analog, T1/E1, and IP trunks; use the drop-down list to select Disable or Enable.

-Attribute Description Tenant Selection The Tenant group assignment for the trunk, configured from the Tenant Table window in System Configuration, discussed in "Using a Tenant Table" on page 5-22.
-If no tenant is selected, any extension can use this trunk to make an out call.